 Although its common name is “Lily of the Nile”, the Agapanthus originates at the southern most part of Africa, South Africa.
 Lilies were brought to Europe early on by traders who picked them up while replenishing supplies at the Cape.

-The Agapanthus is a landscape favorite in warm-winter regions due to its colorful blue trumpet-shaped flowers that grow during late spring into early summer.
-This easy-to-grow perennial adds unique texture to beds, borders and containers.
+The Agapanthus is a landscape favorite in warm winter regions due to its colorful blue trumpet-shaped flowers that grow during late spring into early summer.
+An easy-to-grow perennial… it adds unique texture to beds, borders and containers.

 Shop Blue Agapanthus for sale.